Tutorial

 echo $(cat credentials/bob-funds.addr)"\n"

-In case you have no tADA on preprod
+In case you don't have test ada on preprod

-, you can use the Testnet Faucet to seed your wallet or the addresses above.
-Note that due to rate limiting, it's better to request a large sums for a single address and then dispatch to other addresses.
+, you can use the testnet faucet to fund your wallet or the addresses above.
+Note that due to rate limiting, it's better to request large sums for efficiency and distribute as needed.

 You can check the balance of your addresses via: